mrakgr/Trading-Journal/journal_2025.md

 The same mistakes won't get made again and I will change.
 I will focus on making gains, and hope that along the way I'll be able to reach the post-Singularity era.

 1:20pm.
 I will hone this determination into a blade and grasp its hilt once more.

+1:30pm.
+It might seem lame, but even in the 2007 - 2014, I never really tried to win at trading.
+I discovered some good strategies based on momentum, but tossed them aside as they weren't good enough.
+I think that is the main reason why I gave the OBR breakouts a pass.
+The main reason for that is because I was always placing restrictions upon myself.

+I keep thinking to the story of Qullamaggie's turning point.
+It was a parabolic short trade on FNM.

+His own path has sharp contrast to my own.
+I also tried Tim Sykes method of shorting parabolic rises, but could never find borrows for the good trades on IBKR so I gave up on that method.

+Qullamaggie simply wanted it so much more than I did, and put in the necessary work.
+What I wanted simply didn't exist and I misallocated my attention and effort.
+It feels like I repeated that mistake in programming.

+Realizing the truth of the self improvement loop made me too desperate to enter it.

+I don't want to keep repeating that cycle over and over again.
+I will change my policy to exploitation rather than exploration.

+Yes, these skills didn't come from nowhere, but I should challenge myself to become successful.
+And finally earn my peaceful nights and mornings.